-(1) Following a termination by us without cause or by the executive with good reason, we have agreed to provide him, his spouse and his dependents medical, dental and life insurance benefits for the term or until the executive is otherwise employed.
-The amounts in this column represent the estimated cost to us of those payments over a twelve month period.

-(2) Represents the value of the unvested shares owned by the executive as of December 31, 2009, calculated by multiplying the number of shares by the closing price of our stock on that date of \$3.44.
-These shares vested in February 2010.
+- (1) Following a termination by us without cause or by the executive with good reason, we have agreed to provide him, his spouse and his dependents medical and dental benefits for the term or until the executive is otherwise employed.
+The amounts in this column represent the estimated cost to us of those payments over a twelve month period. - (2) Represents the value of the unvested shares owned by the executive as of December 31, 2011, calculated by multiplying the number of shares by the closing price of our stock on the grant date of \$3.88.